 Her desire to be an ever-growing artist is now showing more than ever.
 Part of Carla aspiration to grow, included a yearning to establish a more international presence.
 She applied for an EB-1 Extraordinary Ability Green Card in the USA and based on her artistic achievements and talents, was duly awarded an Extraordinary Ability Green Card by the USCIS in January 2015.

 Carla is a Laguna Plein Air Painters Association (LPAPA) member and won the Randy Higbee Award at the LPAPA Showcase 2014.
 She is also a Best of Acrylics 2014 international competition winner.
 Her most recent accomplishments include being juried into the 2015 LPAPA Best of Plein Air Show, a first place award in the 2015 Paint San Clemente quick draw competition and no less than two honorable mentions in the 2015 Paint San Clemente main event.
 2016 saw Carla walk away with three honorable mentions from Paint San Clemente.
 Carla has also for the third year been invited by the Crystal Cove Alliance Art Council to join a select group of plein air artists in showing their original paintings in the Crystal Cove 2017 Fine Art Program.
 She has been juried into the acclaimed 2017 La Quinta Arts Festival, which is rated best fine art festival in the nation, and to top it all off, she has again been juried into the Festival of Arts/Pageant of the Masters art spectacular in Laguna Beach, California.

-While Carla’s art finds its way all over the world, she and her family now reside in California where you will find her work exhibited in the above-mentioned Crystal Cove Gallery and the renowned Forest & Ocean Gallery in Laguna Beach.
+While Carla’s art finds its way all over the world, she and her family now reside in California where she continues to share her impressions of life with brush, palette, canvas and paint.

 Thank you for your interest in Carla’s journey.